-An employee who earns overtime, but chooses to accrue compensatory time in lieu of overtime payment, must elect to do so in writing by completing an Election of Compensatory

-Time form which must be completed no later than the last working day in the pay period in which overtime occurs.
+An employee who earns overtime, but chooses to accrue compensatory time in lieu of overtime payment, must elect to do so in writing by completing an Election of Compensatory Time form which must be completed no later than the last working day in the pay period in which overtime occurs.
 An employee who fails to complete this form within the prescribed time will have overtime hours reported on the time sheet for the pay period in which it was earned and will receive overtime pay.
-An employee who wishes to utilize compensatory time to cover an absence must submit a request to utilize annual leave for that time period.
-If no overtime was generated as a result of this use of leave, the employee may request to substitute compensatory time for the requested/approved annual leave.
-This request to substitute compensatory time for the approved annual leave must be made by the completion of the affected pay period.
-Compensatory time off must be scheduled with supervisory approval and at a time mutually convenient to the employee and the department.
+Compensatory time off must be scheduled with supervisory approval pursuant to Article 9.3.
 If an employee terminates employment or transfers to another department, the compensatory time balance will be paid at the time of termination or transfer.
 Such cash payment shall be paid at a rate which is the higher of either the final hourly rate or the average regular hourly rate received during the last three (3) years of employment.

 1 ARTICLE 10 2 Holidays 3 Section 10.1.
 Holidays Observed.
 The following days shall be considered holidays and paid 4 for as such at the employee's straight time hourly rate: 5 New Year's Day 6 Memorial Day (last Monday in May) 7 Independence Day 8 Labor Day 9 Veterans' Day 10 Thanksgiving Day 11 Friday after Thanksgiving 12 Christmas Eve (observed on the last workday before Christmas) 13 Christmas Day 14 Martin Luther King Jr.'s Birthday (observed in conjunction with School Board) 15 Two (2) Floating Holidays (to be taken during the fiscal year) 16 Section 10.2.
 Weekend Holiday.
 Holidays will be observed on the day of their occurrence 17 except that Sunday holidays shall be observed on the following Monday and Saturday holidays 18 shall be observed on the preceding Friday, provided that employees who work on a twenty-four 19 (24) hour, seven (7) day schedule shift operation shall observe the holiday on the day on which 20 it actually falls and not on Friday or Monday if it falls on Saturday or Sunday.
 21 Section 10.3.
 Holiday Pay and Eligibility.
-If a holiday is observed on a day which is a regular 22 workday for an employee and if (s)he is permitted to be off that day due to the holiday, (s)he 23 shall be paid for the number of hours (s)he would have worked in a normal work shift at his/her 24 regular straight time rate provided (s)he works at least fifty percent (50%) of the regularly 25 scheduled workday immediately preceding the holiday and immediately following the holiday, 26 unless the employee is absent on either day with a satisfactory excuse.
+If a holiday is observed on a day which is a regular 22 workday for an employee and if they are permitted to be off that day due to the holiday, they 23 shall be paid for the number of hours they would have worked in a normal work shift at their 24 regular straight time rate provided they work at least fifty percent (50%) of the regularly 25 scheduled workday immediately preceding the holiday and immediately following the holiday, 26 unless the employee is absent on either day with a satisfactory excuse.